 On March 17, 2015, and in connection with his promotion to the position of Chief Executive Officer, the Company and James B. Gattoni entered into an agreement granting to Mr. Gattoni, as of May 1, 2015, a special performance-related stock award under the Company's 2011 Equity Incentive Plan in the form of 20,000 RSUs (the "CEO Promotion Award").
-In general, the CEO Promotion Award RSUs will vest on April 30 of 2019, 2020, and 2021, with the number of RSUs that vest on each vesting date determined by multiplying one-third of the number of RSUs credited to Mr. Gattoni pursuant to the CEO Promotion Award by a "payout percentage" that is based on the Company's TSR compound annual growth rate ("CAGR") over the vesting periods, adjusted to reflect dividends (if any) paid during such period, and as may be necessary to take into account capital adjustments.
+A portion of the CEO Promotion Award vested on April 30, 2019 and April 30, 2020, and, in general, the remainder of the CEO Promotion Award will vest on April 30, 2021, with the number of RSUs that vest on each vesting date determined by multiplying one-third of the number of RSUs credited to Mr. Gattoni pursuant to the CEO Promotion Award by a "payout percentage" that is based on the Company's TSR compound annual growth rate ("CAGR") over the vesting periods, adjusted to reflect dividends (if any) paid during such period, and as may be necessary to take into account capital adjustments.

-On April 24, 2018, the Company and Mr. Gattoni entered into an agreement granting Mr. Gattoni 9,324 RSUs that vest based on a market condition (the "2018 TSR RSU Award").
+During 2018, the Company and Mr. Gattoni entered into an agreement granting Mr. Gattoni 9,324 RSUs that vest based on a market condition (the "2018 TSR RSU Award").
 These RSUs may vest on June 30 of 2022, 2023 and 2024 based on the Company's TSR CAGR over the vesting periods, adjusted to reflect dividends (if any) paid during such periods and capital adjustments as may be necessary.
 The maximum number of common shares available for issuance under the 2018 TSR RSU Award equals 150% of the number of RSUs awarded.
 The fair value of this RSU award was determined at the time of grant based on the expected achievement of the market condition at the end of each vesting period.